SAP Mail and SAPConnect configuration and optimization

 Configure SAP Mail and SAPConnect – to enable the sending and receiving of mails with SAP ERP system, some settings are necessary.
 For this we have collected some important SAP notes as well as a guideline for the device.

-Information about setup and optimization for base, consultants and developers
+Collection about setup and optimization for IT, consultants and developers

 |Note Description||SAP note number||Symptom|